tos-kamiya/agec/README.md

 gen_ngram.py reads given (disassembled) Java byte-code files, generates n-grams of method invocations from them and outputs n-grams to the standard output.

-usage: gen_ngram.py asmdir -n size
+usage: gen_ngram.py -a asm_directory -n size > ngram

-Here, 'asmdir' is a directory which contains the disassemble result files (*.asm).
+Here, 'asm_directory' is a directory which contains the disassemble result files (*.asm).
 'size' is a length of each n-gram (default value is 6).

 Note that a disassemble file need to be generated from *.class file with a command